SuperOfficeDocs/superoffice-docs/user-guide/en/admin/chat/chat-add-javascript.md

 The chat widget is now available and live.
 Visitors to your website will now be able to start chatting with you.

+> [!NOTE]
-Please note that when you enable the chat feature, your organization must be ready to handle all incoming chat conversations.
+> Please note that when you enable the chat feature, your organization must be ready to handle all incoming chat conversations.
+>

-**Note**: The *DEFER* parameter ensures that this script does not block page loading.
+> The *DEFER* parameter ensures that this script does not block page loading.
 The script will run after the page has finished loading.